 Honors

 Only students in the studio track are eligible for honors in visual arts.
-Students must have a portfolio of exceptional quality to be recommended to graduate with honors.
+Students must have a portfolio of exceptional quality and a GPA of at least 3.25 (overall and in the major) to be recommended to graduate with honors.
 Visual arts faculty make final honors decisions at the end of the student's fourth year, based on performance in visual arts courses, the quality of participation in critiques, and the thesis exhibition.

 Grading